Force verification

 • A trustedAggregatorTimeout storage variable delay from the timestamp of the last batch in the sequence (when the batch was sequenced) must have been passed.
 The contract administrator configures the trustedAggregatorTimeout variable.

-The function verifies the Zero-Knowledge proof of computational integrity if all of the conditions are met.
-However, unlike the trustedVerifyBatches function case, if verification is successful, the sequence is not aggregated immediately.
-Rather, the verified sequence is added to the pendingStateTransitions mapping, where it will be aggregated after a time delay determined by the pendingStateTimeout.
+The function verifies the zero-knowledge proof of computational integrity if all conditions are met.
+However, unlike the trustedVerifyBatches function, if verification is successful, the sequence is not immediately aggregated.
+Instead, the verified sequence is added to the pendingStateTransitions mapping and is aggregated after a delay specified by the pendingStateTimeout.

 // pendingStateNumber --> PendingState